zam7/CoastalEngineering/Lab_2.md

 | 5           | 1.55           |  0.626   |  10.04   |
 | 10          | 1.55           |  0.626   |  10.04   |

-Wavelength was not impacted by stroke conditions; only frequency impacted the wavelength and wavenumber.

 ## Theoretical
 Theoretically, wavenumber can be found using the dispersion relationship.
-This
 ```python
 def wavenumber(T, h):
   """Return the wavenumber of wave using period and water height from bed."""
   k = 10  # this is a guess to find what k is